Subscription CPQ & Recurring Invoicing

 They want more security, more functionality, less integration costs, less vendor risk, faster time to market with new products, and a general assurance that their investments will realize the ROI.
 It’s never been harder to be a CIO, trying to manage this complexity.

 Enter Salesforce into the world of Quote to Cash.
 All customer touch points from one vendor.
 All, or most, downstream revenue processes from one vendor with one product catalog, one set of opportunity, quote, order, and invoice objects, operating in one secure cloud.

 Pretty good vision, but Quote to Cash is all about execution.
 Great product, great implementation, great conversion, great deployment.
 Salesforce Quote to Cash is in its early days, and will be rolled out to clients as the functionality grows to meet the client need.
 Early returns are more than promising, with some ATG clients implementing Salesforce Quote to Cash for Subscription CPQ and Billing requirements in as little as eight weeks, which is unheard of in our space.

 So, welcome Salesforce to Quote to Cash.
 We look forward to working with you to deliver business agility to our clients.Fewer Clouds, Bluer Skies!

-Tom Stergios is the Vice President of Quote to Cash for Advanced Technology Group (ATG) and the General Manager of the Missoula Solution Center.
-Tom has more than 25 years of experience with service providers in billing and the Quote to Cash space.
+Tom Stergios is the Senior Vice President of Strategy & Corporate Development for Advanced Technology Group (ATG) and the General Manager of the Missoula Solution Center.
+Tom has nearly a century of experience with service providers in billing and the Quote to Cash space.